Cyber Heist: Production

 Principal photography for Cyber Heist began on 12 June 2020 in Ho Man Tin.
 In July 2020, production was temporarily halted due to the third wave outbreak of the COVID-19 pandemic in Hong Kong before resuming in August.
 Due to the pandemic affecting Hong Kong's film market, Aaron Kwok reportedly commanded only 70% of his normal salary to support the industry.
 A high tech office set for the film costed HK$2 million to build.
 Production for Cyber Heist officially wrapped up on 14 October 2020 after filming its final scene in a forest in Nam Sang Wai.

 Release

-Cyber Heist was theatrically released on 9 March 2023 in Hong Kong.Edko Films has picked up the worldwide distribution rights for the film.
+Cyber Heist was theatrically released on 9 March 2023 in Hong Kong.
+Edko Films has picked up the worldwide distribution rights for the film.
 On 5 May 2022, the film released its first teaser trailer displaying a slated release date for 2022.
 The film later released new character posters on 19 January 2023, displaying a slated release year of 2023.

+Reception

+Box office

+Cyber Heist has grossed a total of US$10.2 million worldwide combining its box office totals from Hong Kong ($632,939), Australia (US$16,653), New Zealand, (U$4,029), United Kingdom (US$2,872) and China (US$9.58 million).

+Critical response

+Edmund Lee of the South China Morning Post gave the film of 2/5 stars and calls it "a fairly watchable, action-driven crime thriller" and "is badly let down by its antiquated depiction of how the internet functions."
+CJ Sheu of The News Lens criticizes the film's shortcomings in plot, characters and CGI effects.
+Gabriel Chong of MovieXclusive gave the film a score of 3.5/5 and praises the film's visual representation of the internet while noting its far-fetched story and underwritten characters.